DataGraph API Documentation

 }

-💡 Recommended: Use MCP for the best experience.
-Claude can intelligently query city data and provide insights without you writing any code.
+Recommended: Use MCP for the best experience.
+Your AI assistant can intelligently query city data and provide insights without you writing any code.

 Mac: ~/Library/Application Support/Claude/claude_desktop_config.json